-- 121. The Trustee was not, and could not have been expected to be, aware of every member's individual circumstances when making a generic decision.
-What is best for one member may disadvantage another.
-The Trustee needed to find a balance between providing too little information and overwhelming members with extensive and comprehensive information.
-This is a difficult balance to find, especially when it comes to pensions, which are not straightforward in nature, even without an event such as this affecting the OBSPS. - 122.
-Mr A has said that the Trustee should have run roadshows about the future of the OBSPS and possible implications for members at a much earlier stage and that those who transferred prior to the roadshows were disadvantaged. - 123.
-The roadshows that were run were in relation to two specific events:- - 123.1.The first of those events was the consultation between TSUK and employees about the termination of future benefit accrual from late 2016 to early 2017.
-Those roadshows were run by TSUK (not by the Trustee) as part of the consultation exercise which it was required to carry out, as a participating employer in the OBSPS, to meet its statutory consultation obligations.
-The focus of those roadshows was on the potential termination of benefit accrual, as regulations11 required TSUK to inform affected members that TSUK was considering ceasing future benefit accrual under the OBSPS and to provide members with the opportunity to comment on that possibility, before TSUK could formally reach its decision whether or not to cease benefit accrual.
-The roadshows had nothing to do with early retirement under, or transfers out of, the OBSPS. - 123.2.
+- 118. Mr G has said that the Trustee should have run roadshows about the future of the OBSPS and possible implications for members at a much earlier stage and that those who retired prior to the roadshows were disadvantaged. - 119.
+The roadshows that were run were in relation to two specific events:- - 119.1.
+The first of those events was the consultation between TSUK and employees about the termination of future benefit accrual from late 2016 to early 2017.
+Those roadshows were run by TSUK, not by the Trustee, as part of the consultation exercise which it was required to carry out, as a participating employer in the OBSPS, in order to meet its statutory consultation obligations.
+The focus of those roadshows was on the potential termination of benefit accrual, as regulations required TSUK to inform affected members that TSUK was considering ceasing future benefit accrual under the OBSPS and to provide members with the opportunity to comment on that possibility, before TSUK could formally reach its decision whether or not to cease benefit accrual.
+The roadshows had nothing to do with early retirement under, or transfers out of, the OBSPS. - 119.2.
 The second set of roadshows, which started in October 2017, were run as part of the "Time to Choose" exercise, which was intended to inform members of their options of either transferring to the new scheme or remaining in the OBSPS and ultimately entering the PPF.
-The focus of the second set of roadshows was on the difference between the benefits provided by the PPF and those provided under the New British Steel Pension Scheme. - 124.
+The focus of the second set of roadshows was on the difference between the benefits provided by the PPF and those provided under the New British Steel Pension Scheme. - 120.
 I do not consider it possible for either of those sets of roadshows to have been run at earlier dates, as the timing of the roadshows was dictated by the events that they related to, which had not yet occurred.
-The first set of roadshows could not have included details about the changes to the CETV calculation basis as they were run prior to the decision to make the changes having been made on 8 March 2017. - 125.
+The first set of roadshows could not have included details about the changes to the ERFs and CETV calculation basis, as they were run prior to the decision to make the changes having been made on 8 March 2017. - 121.
 I do not agree that the Trustee should have run earlier roadshows about the possible future of the OBSPS, as the Trustee was not aware of what the OBSPS' future would be until the RAA and the New British Steel Pension Scheme were agreed and confirmed in late 2017.
-Any such roadshows would have involved speculation and
+Any such roadshows would have involved speculation and could have compounded members' confusion and concerns about the situation regarding their benefits under the OBSPS. - 122.
+To conclude, I have reviewed the information received by Mr G and I do not uphold this part of his complaint.
+The information provided by the Trustee was not misleading and did not amount to scaremongering.
+It was necessary to share information with the OBSPS members, given the press coverage of TSUK's business at that time and the inevitable concerns this would raise.

-11 the Occupational and Personal Pension Schemes (Consultation by Employers and Miscellaneous Amendment) Regulations 2006
+&lt;sup>9 the Occupational and Personal Pension Schemes (Consultation by Employers and Miscellaneous Amendment) Regulations 2006